 After nearly an hour of investigation, Merlot followed his crew as they grimly made their way up to the deck of the desolate Orion.
 He scanned the faces of his men.
 Each looked back at him waiting for orders, their faces awash with anguish and fear.
 He placed a hand on the ship’s side railing.
 Strangely, the boat felt completely motionless while a stiff gust of wind could be felt and heard flapping the sails.

 “I know this looks hopeless and many of you may feel as though we failed, but we are not going to give up on our brethren!
 Look around you.
 No blood has been spilt!
 Nothing turned asunder!
 The men that were aboard this vessel are alive somewhere, and we will find them and finish the job we set out to do!”
 Mingled shouts of superstition and fear followed the captain’s speech.

 “The Lioness has come and taken them back to her den!” someone yelled.

-The icy verbiage of the captain’s logs hung in Merlot’s mind as he singled the man out.
+The fearful verbiage of the captain’s logs hung in Merlot’s mind as he singled the man out.
 He had recognized the voice immediately as that of Horace Burns.
 “I know the island of which you speak, Burns.”
-Merlot didn’t care much for him.
-Especially after he discovered the man to be fresh off a lessened prison sentence received in exchange for working on his ship.
+Merlot didn’t care much for him, especially after he discovered the man to be fresh off a lessened prison sentence received in exchange for working on his ship.
 He knew Burns had acted as the leader of the campaign against the rookie throughout the entire voyage.
 He would never have allowed the troublemaker aboard in the first place but he often was given little say in the crew that the harbor issued him.